Caesars Palace: 20th century

+21st century

+An expansion of the Forum Shops opened on October 22, 2004.

 In June 2005, Harrah's Entertainment acquired Caesars Entertainment, Inc. and became the owner of Caesars Palace.
 Harrah's changed its own name to Caesars Entertainment in 2010, to capitalize on the prestige of the Caesars brand.

 In 2010, Caesars Palace was fined $250,000 by the Nevada Gaming Commission for permitting a high-limit baccarat player to dance on the card table while the game was underway.
 In September 2015, Caesars Palace agreed to pay the Financial Crimes Enforcement Network an $8 million civil money penalty for violating the Bank Secrecy Act.

 In October 2017, ownership of Caesars Palace was transferred to Vici Properties as part of a corporate spin-off; Vici leased the property back to Caesars Entertainment at an initial annual rent of $165 million.

 During the COVID-19 pandemic the casino closed on March 17, 2020.
 A few months later, on June 4, the casino reopened.
 Certain aspects of the casino remained closed afterward, such as the boutique hotel and restaurant buffet.
 The Nobu Hotel reopened in July, a month after the casino had reopened.
 The Bacchanal Buffet reopened the following year, on May 20, 2021, after a $2.4 million renovation.
 The shows similarly resumed, with many celebrities announcing 2023 Caesars Palace residencies; including Adele, Jerry Seinfeld, Sting, and Rod Stewart.